jiang18/mph/docs/docs/util.md

 ### From VCs to enrichments
 The **.mq.vc.csv** file produced by `mph --minque` contains the estimates and SEs of VCs, PVEs, and enrichments, where PVEs and enrichments are valid only when functional annotation categories do not overlap with one another.

 If functional categories actually overlap, one more quick computation is needed to recalculate PVEs and enrichments from **.mq.vc.csv** and [the SNP info file](options.md#snp-info-file).
-This can be quickly done by the R function in [recalculate_enrichments.R](https://github.com/jiang18/mph/tree/main/util/recalculate_enrichments.R).
+This can be quickly done by the `recalculate_enrichments()` function in [mph_functs.R](https://github.com/jiang18/mph/tree/main/util/mph_functs.R).

 `recalculate_enrichments(vcfile, crossprod, nsnps=NA, annot.size=NA)`